HAPPENSTANCE - Residencies for Technologists

 And you can follow him on Twitter at @jamesbridle

-Natalia Buckley is an interaction designer and developer based in Brighton.
-She is interested in exploring the ways we interact with technology, and how in turn our technologies shape the way we live.
-Natalia graduated from Goldsmiths with a BA in Design, and since then has worked for Flockedu and Yarned, and as an independent developer and designer.
-In her spare time Natalia plays with electronics and builds digital ephemera.
-She blogs here
+Nat Buckley is an interaction designer based in London.
+They are interested in exploring the ways we interact with technology, and how in turn our technologies shape the way we live.
+Nat graduated from Goldsmiths with a BA in Design, and since then has worked for Flockedu and Yarned, and as an independent developer and designer.
+In their spare time Nat plays with electronics and builds digital ephemera.
+Nat blogs here

-And you can follow her on Twitter at @ntlk
+And you can follow Nat on Twitter at @ntlk

-Read about their first day at Lighthouse in the blog
+Read about the first day at Lighthouse in the blog

 The Happenstance residencies are opportunities for creative technologists (web designers, developers or digital thinkers) to think, make and prototype digital projects and products as part of a small creative team.
 Each technology resident works for two short sprints from 26 March to 29 June 2012.